SharmaAishna/BlazorEcommerce/README.md

 Password Test@123

 # What do you get?
-## Web App using ASP.NET, C#.NET, Blazor , Azure SQL Server, APIs
+- Unordered sub-list.
+Web App using ASP.NET, C#.NET, Blazor, Azure SQL Server, APIs
-## Stripe Integration
+- Stripe Integration
-## CRUD operations on the products, and categories, and set the price according to the size of the clothes
+- CRUD operations on the products, and categories, and set the price according to the size of the clothes
-## Manage Orders.
+-  Manage Orders.
-## Features Order Cancellation, Refund, and Shipping.
+-  Features Order Cancellation, Refund, and Shipping.
-## Consuming data using API's.
+-  Consuming data using API's.
-## Microsoft Identity for Authorization and Authentication.
+- Microsoft Identity for Authorization and Authentication.